MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-update-mdav-to-latest-ws-2016.md

 # Enable and update Defender Antivirus to the latest version on Windows Server

-If you wish to use Defender Antivirus on your Windows Server, and it had been previously disabled or uninstalled, you may need to take additional steps to re-enable it and ensure it is fully updated.
+If you wish to use Defender Antivirus on your Windows Server, and it had been previously disabled or uninstalled, you may need to take further steps to re-enable it and ensure it's fully updated.

 To enable and update Defender Antivirus on Windows Server, perform the following steps:

 1. Install the latest Servicing Stack Update (SSU).
 2. Install the latest cumulative update (LCU).
 3. Reinstall Defender Antivirus or re-enable it.
-For more information on how to reinstall or re-enable MDAV on Windows Server, see [Re-enable Defender Antivirus on Windows Server if it was disabled](#re-enable-defender-antivirus-on-windows-server-if-it-was-disabled) and [Re-enable Microsoft Defender Antivirus on Windows Server if it was uninstalled](#re-enable-microsoft-defender-antivirus-on-windows-server-if-it-was-uninstalled).
+For more information on how to reinstall or re-enable Defender Antivirus on Windows Server, see [Re-enable Defender Antivirus on Windows Server if it was disabled](#re-enable-defender-antivirus-on-windows-server-if-it-was-disabled) and [Re-enable Microsoft Defender Antivirus on Windows Server if it was uninstalled](#re-enable-defender-antivirus-on-windows-server-if-it-was-uninstalled).
 4. Reboot the system.
 5. Install the latest version of the platform update.

    > [!NOTE]
    > Re-enabling Defender Antivirus doesn't automatically install the platform update.
 You can download and install the latest platform version using Windows update.
 Alternatively, you can download the update package from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4052623) or from the [Antimalware and cyber security portal](https://go.microsoft.com/fwlink/?linkid=870379&arch=x64).
    >
-   > If you are preparing to install the modern, unified solution on Windows Server 2016, you can leverage the [Installer help script](https://github.com/microsoft/mdefordownlevelserver/blob/main/Install.ps1) to automate the platform update and the subsequent installation and onboarding.
-It can also assist in re-enabling Defender Antivirus.
+   > If you're preparing to install the modern, unified solution on Windows Server 2016, you can leverage the [Installer help script](https://github.com/microsoft/mdefordownlevelserver/blob/main/Install.ps1) to automate the platform update and the subsequent installation and onboarding.
+This script can also assist in re-enabling Defender Antivirus.

 ## Re-enable Defender Antivirus on Windows Server if it was disabled